Lab1028-19/A-Novel-CNN/README.md

 ## A Novel CNN architecture for Real-time Point Cloud Feature Recognition in Road Environment

-This repository contains a contains two models, which are used for road semantics segmentation and moving object semantics segmentation.
-They all use the following structure of neural network.
+This repository contains a model, which is used for road semantics segmentation.
+It uses the following structure of the neural network.

 <p align="center">
     <img src="https://github.com/Lab1028-19/A-Novel-CNN/blob/master/img/Multichannel%20point%20feature%20map%20convolutional%20neural%20network%20for%20point%20cloud.png" width="600" />